County Comprehensive Plan

 - Heritage Preservation Plan (PDF) - This plan sets goals for heritage preservation in the County, provides an account of the historical development of York County, assesses existing preservation planning efforts and data sources, creates an evaluation process to aid in decision-making with regard to heritage resources, offers a variety of tools and resources for those interested in preservation, and sets out strategies and action items to help attain the goals of the Plan.

-- Housing and Community Development Plan (PDF) - This plan incorporates the requirements of both the Pennsylvania Municipalities Planning Code and the U.S. Department of Housing and Urban Development.
-The plan establishes a shared, holistic vision of the state of housing and community development in York County and develops priorities to meet the housing/community development needs and goals of the County.
+- Housing and Community Development Plan (PDF) - This Plan meets the requirements of Pennsylvania Municipalities Planning Code.
+It establishes a shared, holistic vision of the state of housing and community development in York County.
+Based on responsible planning for future growth including revitalization of our boroughs, city, townships, and protection of our natural, agricultural, and historic resources, it develops priorities to meet the diverse housing and community needs of current and future residents.